Text by CLOT Magazine

-The oceans are changing very fast, yet knowledge of them is moving slowly and is enveloped in long-established forms of cultural separation and distinction between human activities at land and at sea.
-This division needs to be rethought to address the urgent and vast transformations that the seas are undergoing. –Territorial Agency
+The oceans are changing quickly, yet knowledge of them is moving slowly.
+It is enveloped in long-established forms of cultural separation and distinction between human activities at land and at sea.
+This division must be rethought to address the urgent and vast transformations the seas are undergoing. –Territorial Agency.